- Obtaining a Race Permit

 - CPSC approved helmets must be worn by all participants while riding at any time during this event.

-Email a copy of your race announcement to Sherri Hahn firstname.lastname@example.org for posting on the KCA web site.
+Email a copy of your race announcement to Dan Messina for posting on the KCA web site, Facebook page and instagram account

 KCA Surcharge Policy.
-Promoters of races permitted through the KCA shall pay the KCA a surcharge of $1.00 per racer per day.
+Promoters of races permitted through the KCA shall pay the KCA a surcharge per racer per day.
 Promoters shall pay only one surcharge on racers who race more than one race per day.
+Races that include two types of races in same day (for example, time trial in the morning and criterium in the afternoon) are only charged a surcharge on the first race of the day.
 The surcharge must be remitted to the KCA within thirty days of the promoter’s receipt of a KCA invoice for the surcharge.
-Effective January 1, 2013, the surcharge shall be waived for a) racers in a category for which the promoter charged an entry fee of $10.00 or less i.e. juniors and first time racers, b) racers in a collegiate race, and c) hand cyclists.
+The surcharge shall be waived for a) racers in a category for which the promoter charged an entry fee of $10.00 or less i.e. juniors and first time racers, b) racers in a collegiate race, and c) hand cyclists.
 The surcharge shall not be waived for racers who race free due to being a KBAR or KBCXR winner and racers who are comped by a promoter.
 The funds the KCA collects through the surcharge are used to purchase and maintain race equipment; train, support and incentivize officials; promote state championship races; provide KBAR and KBCXR awards; and pay other expenses of managing the KCA.
-Promoters of races not permitted through the KCA who utilize KCA equipment for their races shall pay a KCA surcharge of the lesser of $1.00 per racer per day or $50.00 per race day.
-The above waivers to the surcharge shall not apply to these charges.
+Promoters of races not permitted through the KCA who utilize KCA equipment for their races shall pay a KCA surcharge per racer per race.